-- All parties may present evidence and testimony, call witnesses, cross examine all witnesses, and be represented by and receive the advice of an attorney or duly authorized agent. - All individuals listed in the notice of administrative civil enforcement who are alleged to be violating or to have violated any provision of this IDO shall be present at the hearing or represented by an attorney or duly authorized agent. - 3.
-If the hearing officer finds that a violation of the IDO occurred or is occurring, the hearing officer may issue a civil penalty against any individual(s) who was served notice of administrative civil enforcement pursuant to Subsection 14-16-6-9(D)(3)(b) above, regardless of the presence of that individual(s) at the hearing. - 4.
+- 1. The hearing shall be conducted pursuant to the Independent Hearing Office Ordinance (ROA 1994 Part 2-7-8). - All parties may present evidence and testimony, call witnesses, cross examine all witnesses, and be represented by and receive the advice of an attorney or duly authorized agent. - All individuals listed in the notice of administrative civil enforcement who are alleged to be violating or to have violated any provision of this IDO shall be present at the hearing or represented by an attorney or duly authorized agent. - 4.
+If the hearing officer finds that a violation of the IDO occurred or is occurring, the hearing officer may issue a civil penalty against any individual(s) who was served notice of administrative civil enforcement pursuant to Subsection 14-16-6-9(D)(3)(b) above, regardless of the presence of that individual(s) at the hearing. - 5.
 To reschedule, continue, or cancel the hearing, all of the following requirements shall be met: - a.
-A written request shall be filed with the City Office of Administrative Hearings. - The written request shall be served upon all parties no less than 7 business days before the scheduled date of the hearing. - c.
-The hearing officer finds good cause for, or all parties unanimously consent to, the rescheduling, continuation, or cancellation. - 5.
-The hearing officer shall notify all parties in writing as to whether the request has been granted and, if continued or rescheduled, the date of the next hearing.
+A written request shall be filed with the City Office of Administrative Hearings. - b.
+The written request shall be served upon all parties no less than 7 business days before the scheduled date of the hearing. - c.
+The hearing officer finds good cause for, or all parties unanimously consent to, the rescheduling, continuation, or cancellation. - The hearing officer shall notify all parties in writing as to whether the request has been granted and, if continued or rescheduled, the date of the next hearing.